leofonic/MyLastSeen/readme.md

-OXID-Modul "Last seen products for azure theme"
+OXID-Modul "Last seen products for azure and flow theme"
 -----------------------------------------------
-OXID 4.5 - 4.7
+OXID 4.5 - 4.10